vynfred/bullsbears/.augment/rules/imported/project_rules.md

 DON'T say "yes" to anything that breaks the lean pipeline DON'T update without confirming priority

-If it’s not in AGENT_TASKS.MD → it doesn’t exist.
 If you didn’t ask → you don’t build.
-If it’s not on the RunPod worker → it’s not running.